brianSalk/Daily-Problems/numbers_with_ascending_digits/README.md

 ```math
 a_7 = 84
 ```
-We can also express this with summation notation:
+We can also express this with nested summation notation:
 ```math
 \sum_{n = 1}^7 \sum_{i=1}^n i = 84
 ```
+In either case, what we are doing is summing up all the sums from $1$ to $7$.